|

 he arched his back and let her greedy mouth finish its work.

-Eowyn walked past the Banqueting Hall, nodded to the unfamiliar
+Eowyn walked past the Banqueting Hall and, nodding to the unfamiliar

-guards at the foot of the main staircase, and began the slow climb
+guards at the foot of the main staircase, began the slow climb

 up to the Palace.
 Every step was exhaustingweighed down